rohitsoni007/mcp-gearbox-docs/docs/packages/mcp-gearbox-cli/usage.md

 # Initialize MCP for GitHub Copilot AI agent in new project directory
 mcp init my-project -a copilot

+# Initialize MCP for Copilot CLI in new project directory
+mcp init my-project -a copilot-cli

 # Initialize MCP for Continue AI agent in new project directory
 mcp init my-project -a continue